pimotte/nomic/README.md

 **315** Each eligible voter always has exactly one vote.

+**323** It may be assumed that the proposer of a rule-change is always in favour of this rule-change and thus has cast an implicit vote in favour of the rule-change.
+An explicit vote through the procedures outlined in the rules may replace this implicit vote in favour.
+If the implicit vote is not overwritten with an explicit vote, the implicit vote is always valid, no matter what other rules say about the validity of votes.

 **207** The winner is the first player to achieve 200 (positive) points.

 **209** If two or more mutable rules conflict with one another, or if two or